wowofbob/yesod-util/README.md

 # More examples.

 There is another example in `app`.
 It is a subsite which can create, delete, read and write files.
 Files are being saved on server in `_junk/file`.
 Type `stack exec app` to launch it.
+Use scripts from `curl/File` to play with it.

 I should note that top-level functions which can be called in subsite handler have too complex type if they require json object as environment.
 This is implied by using `ReaderT`.
 I used to have special wrapper around `ReaderT` which did automatic lifting.
 It was nice when I had just `ExceptV` like wrapper.
 But now, when there is a way to set a message on error, such `ReaderT` wrapper must deal both with `ExceptV` and `ExceptM`.
 And I'm not sure how to do it right.
 So I just made it simple.